grid reference TM 137 457Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 560 Bramford Rd

-Run as a private club called Churchill's until 2004.
-Demolished in Aug 2007 for a new low cost housing project.
+After closing as a pub, it was run as a private club called Churchill's until 2004.
+It was demolished in August 2007 for a new low cost housing project.

 Once known as a "Tolly Folly".
 In the 1930s the Tollemache brewery underwent a large expansion, first taking over the Cambridge Star Brewery and then building a number of vast mock-baronial estate pubs, mostly in Ipswich.
 The ornate style, and the scale of the expansion, led to these new buildings being known as the Tolly Follies.
 They were losely based on the design of the Tollemache stately home, Helmingham Hall.